 The fair value of options granted is measured using the Black Scholes pricing model.
 Measurement inputs include the share price on the measurement date, exercise price of the instrument, expected volatility based on publicly available information for similar companies, weighted average expected life, estimated forfeiture rate, expected dividends, and the risk-free interest rate.
-The fair value is amortized to share based compensation expense and/or capitalized over the option vesting period with a corresponding offset to contributed surplus.
-The options vest equally every six months for a period of thirty months from the grant date.
+The fair value is amortized to share based compensation expense or capitalized to exploration and evaluation assets over the option vesting period with a corresponding offset to contributed surplus.